mahermanns/jube-novice/learners/setup.md

 ---

 This lessons focuses on execution of workflows on HPC systems, including interaction with its job scheduler.
-You will therefore
+You will therefore have to

 1. have access to a system with a job scheduler (e.g., SLURM), and
 2. setup the JUBE software environment on that system.